-You can set your Table’s privacy mode to either
+You can set your Game’s privacy mode to either

 Public Game or

-By default, your table will be set to Private, as it is the recommended setting for everybody and gives a better security and overall user experience.
+By default, your games are set to Private, as it is the recommended setting for everybody and gives a better security and overall user experience.

 Public Games are not a way to encourage your players to be lazy and simply not create an account.

-When the table privacy is set to a Private game, only logged in users can access the game URL, and only those users who have been specifically invited to the game via the “Game Invitation Link” available in your Game Configuration page.
+When the games privacy mode is set to a Private game, only logged in users can access the game URL, and only those users who have been specifically invited to the game via the “Game Invitation Link” available in your Game Configuration page.

 Note: The Invitation link is also available within the VTT